 Most phone numbers these days are recycled.
-Occasionally, these phone numbers may have been used by someone on an iPhone who registered it with iMessage.
-Because of this, communication continues to try going over Apple's iMessage service but this causes issues when the number is now on a Troomi phone.
+Occasionally, these phone numbers may have been used by an iPhone user who registered it with iMessage.
+Because of this, communication continues to attempt going over Apple's iMessage service.
+This causes issues since the number is now associated with a Troomi device.
+For example, when the parent sends a message to the Troomi device, it may be sent to the previous owner of that phone number.

-How you can tell if the number was registered with iMessage
+How to tell if the number was registered with iMessage

 When you text the number from an iPhone, the text bubble is blue and you can see it's sent using iMessage.